Xenoare/book-notes/latex-beginner-guide.markdown

 * pg 50: Environments are like declaration with a built-in scope, with `\begin` to introduces a change in properties and close by `\end`
 * pg 52: We can use the **microtype** `\usepacakge{microtype}` package to introduce font expansion to tweak the justification and improve the optical appearance
 * pg 54: The command `\linebreak` can be used to end a line but to keep the full justification, and it counterpart `\nolinebreak` used to prevents a line break at the current pos.
 Both command takes 1 argument which is number to influence the line break slightly or strongly
+* pg 60: Latex provides some commands to produce a variety of accents, we can use the **inputenc** package or just manually make the character
+* pg 62: We can use environment for justification for every decleration, we could have writter `\begin{centering} ... \end{centering}` to make the text center.
+It also applied for `ragged-right` and `ragged-left`.

+### Chapter 3: Designing Pages